Of course Mutianyu Great Wall.

 GUBEIKOU - JINSHANLING - a good alternative to the above no longer available hike.
 Some sections of the wall are unrestored and crumbling.
 Steep steps and slopes so plenty of energy is needed for this hike.
 Most people with good fitness can complete it though by 5 hours.

 Mutianyu is great.
 I was there in May, weather was beautiful then.
 I walked all the way up and climbed the stairs to the top of the Wall (as far as i was allowed to go).
 Coming down, i walked as well and i counted the total number of stairs of about 1100 stairs (from just below the wall to the ticket booth at the bottom).
-Took me 3 days to recover from the muscle ache in both my legs. over 6 years ago
+Took me 3 days to recover from the muscle ache in both my legs. almost 9 years ago